THE SHIPYARD

 Available for purchase under (S3.2).

-from home, these ships found themselves cut off in Klingon territory after
+these ships found themselves cut off in Klingon territory after Operation

-to Klingon service was contemplated, but the unpopularity of the RKL did
+service was contemplated, but the unpopularity of the RKL did nothing to

 fight on in Klingon space, struggling to keep the ships in fighting shape.
 One other possibility would have been